apartment in South America

 5) What are the Con’s/drawbacks of renting an apartment versus staying at a hotel?

-• Facilities – Hotels generally have better facilities versus apartments (pools, gyms/exercise rooms).
+• Facilities – Hotels generally have better facilities versus apartments or luxury villas in Brazil or Cartagena (pools, gyms/exercise rooms).
 Additionally, most apartments do not have local phone lines (as outbound calls tend to be very expensive to many owners do not have a local phone number in the apartments).
-Additionally, such things as international cable television and WIFI are more reliable/readily available at hotels versus apartments.
+Additionally, such things as international cable television and WIFI are more reliable/readily available at hotels versus apartments or villas in Brazil and security may be much better at hotels versus in private accommodation due to increased staff and security guards at hotels.

-• Service – No matter what kind of apartment you stay in, you will not have the same level of service as if you stay at a hotel.
-Hotels have restaurants where breakfast is included in your room rate, as well as room service and concierge/front desks to assist you.
-If you stay at an apartment, remember you must go to the local grocery store to purchase drinking water (as you cannot drink from the tap.).
+• Service – Apartments and penthouses or luxury villas in Brazil will not have the same level of service as hotels.
+Hotels have restaurants where breakfast is included in your room rate, as well as room service and concierge/front desks to assist you 24/7.
+If you stay at an apartment or a luxury villa in Brazil, remember you must go to the local grocery store to purchase drinking water (as you cannot drink from the tap.).
 If you are used to 5-star service and enjoy the service of hotels, you probably should not choose to stay at an apartment.

 • Daily Cleaning – Most of the apartments we work with include cleaning at least once every 3 to 4 days.
 Only the most luxurious properties include cleaning/maids that live on the premises and clean daily. (compared to a hotel that is cleaned daily).

-• Air Conditioning/Comfort – one drawback of apartments is that they do not have central air conditioning.
+• Air Conditioning – one of the MAIN drawbacks of apartments or luxury villas in Brazil or Cartagena is that they do not have central air conditioning.
 Most apartments in Rio de Janeiro do not have central A/C (only in the bedrooms).
 This is also common in Cartagena, Colombia.

-• Safety – While most apartments in Rio, Buenos Aires, and Cartagena have doormen, hotels are generally considered safer as they have full-time front desk clerks as well as doormen/security.
+• Safety – While most standard apartments in Rio, and Cartagena have doormen, hotels are generally considered safer as they have full-time front desk clerks as well as doormen/security.
+Villas in Brazil may not necessarily have security as these are private residences.

 6) What are some other things to know about renting apartments?